Field Service Manager Responsibilities: 4 Areas of Focus | Blog | EnSight+

 2. Oversee Schedules

 Building, adjusting, and perfecting your field team’s schedule is another core responsibility for any operations manager.
-You want to make sure your workers have a full slate of work orders each day.
-You also should be sure to assign jobs according to their skills and experience levels.
-In addition, you need to be responsive and flexible when it comes to the field team schedule.
+You want to ensure your workers have a full slate of work orders daily.
+You should also assign jobs according to their skills and experience levels.
+In addition, you need to be responsive and flexible regarding the field team schedule.
 If a time-sensitive service request pops up at noon and your team’s schedule is full, you must adapt and find a way to prioritize.
-A willingness to embrace a fluid, ever-changing workflow and find nifty workarounds is a big part of mastering your team’s schedule.
+A willingness to embrace a fluid, ever-changing workflow and find a nifty workaround is a big part of mastering your team’s schedule.

 3. Enforce Safety Protocols

-As the field service manager, it’s your responsibility to make sure your team is following proper safety guidelines.
+As the field service manager, it’s your responsibility to ensure your team follows proper safety guidelines.
 Know the Occupational Safety and Health Administration‘s rules and regulations like the back of your hand.
 Be able to convey those key points to your team over the phone, through email, and in the field.
-Knowing your industry’s regulations and relaying them effectively are the first steps to maintaining a safe workforce.
+Knowing and relaying your industry’s regulations effectively are the first steps to maintaining a safe workforce.

 Download: Navigating Future Field Service Management Challenges by EnSight Plus